LostArtefacts/TRX/docs/trx/MIGRATING.md

      `trx.catalog.objects.EXPLOSIVE_OPTION` no longer exist
    - the slots are free for an object of your own to take

+9. **The catalogs report the name an author writes**
+   A catalog constant is the name `objects/names.def` gives a thing rather than its C spelling, so `trx.catalog.objects.SHOTGUN_ITEM` is now `trx.catalog.objects.SHOTGUN`, and it is the word `trx.objects.shotgun` already answered to.
+The old spelling still resolves, so no script has to be rewritten:
+   - `trx.catalog.objects.SHOTGUN_ITEM` and `trx.catalog.objects.SHOTGUN` are
+     the same constant, in any case
+   - a catalog value written back as text now reads `shotgun` where it read `O_SHOTGUN_ITEM`, so a file a build of this version writes is not one an older build reads

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your